 Programming back-button focus on my a7ii and a6300 – it’s something I should have done a long time ago.
 Why didn’t I?
 Fear!
 It’s always fear.
 Fear that in the heat of the moment I’d forget that my shutter button no longer activated the autofocus.

 But I was getting frustrated, and I’m sure you’ve had similar experiences.
+Like missing shots because manual was taking too long, and not having enough control over autofocus in dynamic situations.

 How do we fix this?
 Setting what’s called back-button focus.
 Almost all DSLRs and mirrorless cameras have this feature.
 Here we’ll talk about how to program back-button focus on a Sony a7ii.